kriang/reuters/README.md

-# TheAsia
+# Thomson Reuters Assignment

-Technical Assignment for a Frontend Developer Role
+Technical Assignment for the Solutions Consultant Role

 ## Running the project

-Clone the repo, cd into 'theasia' directory and run
+Clone the repo, cd into 'reuters' directory and run

 ```
 yarn install